jetbrains-academy/javascript-fullstack-course/Introduction/web_app_arch/task.md

 - Backend Response: The backend processes the message and broadcasts it to all users.

 ### Technology stack
 In web development, you may often hear such a concept as _technology stack_.
-Some of the most popular ones even have well-known acronyms such as MERN:
+Some of the most popular stacks have well-known acronyms, such as MERN:
 - **M**ongoDB is used as a database.
 - **E**xpress.js is a framework for building RESTful APIs with Node.js.
 - **R**eact is a front-end JavaScript library.